robertdebock/presentations/perfect-ansible.md

 # Reflection

 1. Does the code fit in 1 screen?
-2. Could you explain it to your parents?
+2. Could you explain it to your partner?
-3. Would your parents understand?
+3. Would your partner understand?
 4. Do you feel an urge to refactor it?
 5. Was `shell` or `command` used often?
 6. Is there repetition of same `when`?
 7. Is ansible-lint happy?
 8. Do you know why you did not use defaults?

+Note: 5.
+Are there modules, are you describing state?
 ----

 <!-- .slide: data-background="https://raw.githubusercontent.com/robertdebock/presentations/master/images/creation.jpg" -->